Lemon Spaghetti is full of tangy, lemony flavor and is SO easy to make! It’s flavorfully sprinkled with sliced fresh basil and parmesan cheese.

 From start to finish it took me less than 15 minutes to make.
 I threw the pot of water on the stove and made the sauce as it was coming to a boil.
 So really, in the time it takes to boil spaghetti you can be done.
 This is such a great summer dish because it is so light and there is no need to turn on the hot oven.
 We served this with marinated, grilled chicken and lightly steamed veggies — it was a perfectly, well-balanced meal.
 I love meals like this because you get tons of flavor and are completely satisfied, but you don’t feel guilty afterwards.
-There are no heavy creams or sauces.. just bright, fresh flavor.
+There are no heavy creams or sauces, just bright, fresh flavor.

 - In a large bowl, whisk together olive oil, parmesan cheese, lemon juice and salt and pepper.
 Set aside.

-- Toss spaghetti with the lemon sauce and toss with the basil and lemon zest.
-Add the reserved pasta water a little at a time until it is well moistened.
+- Gently mix in the basil and lemon zest.
+Add the reserved pasta water a little at a time until the spaghetti is well moistened.

 - Season with a little more salt and pepper to taste.
 Serve hot.